marbl/canu/documentation/source/faq.rst

     - ``corMinCoverage``, loosely, controls the quality of the corrected reads.
 It is the coverage in evidence reads that is needed before a (portion of a) corrected read is reported.
-      Corrected reads are generated as a consensus of other reads; this is just the minimum ocverage needed for the consensus sequence to be reported.
+      Corrected reads are generated as a consensus of other reads; this is just the minimum coverage needed for the consensus sequence to be reported.
 The default is based on input read
       coverage: 0x coverage for less than 30X input coverage, and 4x coverage for more than that.

     For assembly:

-    - ``utgOvlErrorRate`` is essientially a speed optimization.
+    - ``utgOvlErrorRate`` is essentially a speed optimization.
 Overlaps above this error rate are not computed.
 Setting it too high generally just wastes compute time, while setting it too low will degrade assemblies by missing true overlaps between lower quality reads.